jamesshore/quixote/ROADMAP.md

 ## To Do

-* QElement signature checking
+## Future / Off-camera

+* Get IE 8 ensure exceptions to show stack trace
 * Factor out functionName() (duplicated in ensure.js and assert.js)
 * Factor out duplication of message variable manipulation in assert.js
-* Integrate

-## Future / Off-camera

-* Get IE 8 ensure exceptions to show stack trace